strimzi/strimzi.github.io/_posts/2018-08-XX-strimzi-0.6.0-release.md

 # The Entity Operator

-Because the addition of the new User Operator for handling Apache Kafka users and related permissions (ACLs) and already having the Topic Operator in place, we decided to simplyfing their deploying adding the new Entity Operator.
+Due to the addition of the new User Operator for handling Apache Kafka users and related permissions (ACLs) and already having the Topic Operator in place, we decided to simplify their deploying adding a new Entity Operator.

 The Entity Operator is responsible for managing different entities in a running Kafka cluster that today are topics and users of course.
 Both Topic and User Operators can be deployed on their own.
-But the easiest way to deploy them is together with the Kafka cluster as part of the Entity Operator using the `topicOperator` and `userOperator` properties under the main `entityOperator` one.
+But the easiest way to deploy them is together with the Kafka cluster as part of the Entity Operator using the `topicOperator` and `userOperator` sub-properties under the main `entityOperator`.
 The Entity Operator can include either one or both of them depending on the configuration.
 They will be automatically configured to manage the topics and users of the Kafka cluster with which they are deployed.